What Is GitHub — From What It Is to How to Use It

 What is a version control system?

-“Version Control System” is a tool that helps developers manage changes made to files and directories (files and folders).
+“Version Control System” is a tool that helps developers manage changes to files and directories (files and folders).
 There are several version control systems, one of which is called Git.

 It should be noted that “staging” servers are used to safely test applications in an environment similar to the production environment and help to discover software problems before the product is released.

-Git training, Git Hub and Git Lab (free)
+Git training, Git Hub, and Git Lab (free)

 Backup: As the project progresses, we save the work done.

-Using version control in web development has many advantages, some of which we will review below.
+Using version control in web Development has many advantages, some of which we will review below.

 No data is lost.
 The way data is stored in Git is that it never gets lost.